ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: #faq-block-storage-10}

 You do not have to pre-warm a volume.
 You can see the specified throughput immediately upon provisioning the volume.

-### What can I do about data backups for disaster recovery?
-{: faq}
-{: #faq-block-storage-11}

-While Block Storage for VPC stores your redundantly within a zone to provide a secure and stable environment, it does not manage multiple copies of your data.
-You are responsible for independently backing up your data.

-Consider using Veeam software to back up your volume data on a virtual server instance.
-For more information, see [Backup and recovery using Veeam](/docs/vpc?topic=vpc-about-veeam).

-Outside of the VPC, you might consider using [{{site.data.keyword.blockstoragefull}} - Classic](/docs/BlockStorage?topic=BlockStorage-getting-started), which provides disaster recovery features such as volume cloning, snapshots, and replication.
-In particular, see the topics under **Replication and Disaster Recovery**.

 ## Performance questions
 {: #block-storage-vpc-performance-questions}